vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 separated into `12 / 2 / 1933` which leaves the decision to date merge or not under control of the scripter.

-While doing tokenization, some transformations revise toward canonical forms what is seen. `6'12`  is autoconvered into `6 feet 12 inches`.

 The process of tokenization is not visible to the script.
 It cannot easily know what transformations were made.
 This becomes the real sentence the user input, and is visible from the ^original function.

 ## Substitution

+Substitution involves replacing specific tokens or token sequences with different ones.
+Substitutions come from the LIVEDATA folder or `replace:` in scripts.
-The LIVEDATA folder contains a series of files representing sequences of words one might expect and how you might want to revise them.
+A substitution represents sequences of words one might expect and how you might want to revise them.
 Revisions are either to correct the user input or make it easier to understand the meaning by converting to a standard form.
 The files include:

-* british: a british spelling and its american equivalent, since the system is american based
+* british: a british spelling and its american equivalent like _colour_ into _color_
 * contractions: expands contractions like _don't_ into _do not_
 * interjections: revises dialog acts like so long. into `~emogoodbye` or _sure._ into `~yes`
 * noise: removes useless words like _very_ or _I mean that_